hasan-moni-321/People_counting/README.md

 6. Open the main.ipynb file
 7. In 2nd cell of the main.ipynb file change the path of the video_capture variable 15 number line.
 8. run 1st cell then run 2nd cell

+## How to Improve accuracy
+1. Choose the large model of YOLOv11 like YOLO11m, YOLO11l, YOLO11x instead of YOLO11s
+2. Finetune the model with more and more data
+3. Increase the amount of data.